 The Annual Plan Quarterly Progress Report provides information on the progress of projects and programs documented in the Annual Plan 2015-2016.
-The Annual Plan Quarterly Progress Report for the period 1 October to 31 December 2015 is shown as Attachment 1 to this Report.
+The Annual Plan Quarterly Progress Report for the period 1 October to 31 December 2015 is shown as Attachment 1 to Report CJ014-02/16.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ014-02/16.